morsyxbt/Gensyn-AI-Rl-Swarm-Guide/README.md

 ---❗ If U put model manually then it can be cause of terminated❗--- So better to use Default:

------->>>If u want to select the model then choose between them: [5️⃣ Choose customised model's](https://github.com/Mayankgg01/Gensyn-ai-Rl-Swarm_Guide/edit/main/README.md#5%EF%B8%8F%E2%83%A3-choose-customised-models)
+------>>>If u want to select the model then choose between them: Choose customised model's -Check FAQ 5️⃣

-Here we go🚀

-Its Done ✅
+Done ✅

 It will Generate Logs Soon🙌